 The gigantic Japanese business behemoth Mitsubishi owns most of this area.
 I once interviewed one of the executives of Mitsubishi, for another publication, in the plush headquarters in a room with chandeliers and a view overlooking the palace.
 He shouted to me when I entered the room, “Welcome to Mitsubishi Land” with arms outstretched and pointing outside towards the windows.

-I also must have come here in the early or mid-2000s.
-On one of those occasions I had a lovely steak frites at a French restaurant named Brasserie Aux Amis.
+I also must have come here in the early or mid 2000s and on one of those occasions had a lovely steak frites at a terribly snooty French restaurant named Brasserie Aux Amis, which is still there and still being snooty.
+I have no idea why.
 Nowadays, Marunouchi and Naka Dori, in particular, are conspicuously polished and designed.
 Home to retail complexes such as the Marunouchi Building, Brick Square and two very lovely Comme des Garçons stores.

 If you’re coming from Tokyo Station, go out onto Naka Dori and walk towards Hibiya Park with the Imperial Palace and its lavish grounds on your right.
 Turn left at the top of the street and walk towards Ginza.
 Ginza welcomes you and envelopes you like a silk Hermès scarf on a frosty autumnal day.
 Ostentatious, rich, beautiful and packed with every luxury a human being should ever need.
 As you walk through Ginza, you’ll come to the Kabukiza building, which lies on your left.
 It’s been there for more than a century and still holds performances of the ancient and often impenetrable performing art.